chiharuyasu/pharmacy-beta-/README.md

   - **Live header update:** After editing and saving the profile, the drawer header updates immediately with the new name, phone, and photo.
   - Profile data is loaded and saved securely in SQLite.
 - **Product Browsing:** View available products, search, and filter.
+    - **NEW:** Customers can search products by name and filter by category, with both filters working together in real time (just like the admin interface).
 - **Cart & Orders:** Add items to cart, place orders, and view order history.

 ### Pharmacist/Admin Side
 - **Admin Dashboard:** Manage products, view orders, scan barcodes, and update inventory.
 - **Product Management:** Add, edit, and delete products with rich metadata.
+    - **NEW:** Admins can filter products by both category and search text at the same time for efficient management.
 - **Order Management:** View and manage all customer orders.
 - **Admin profile photo:** Admins can also set and update a circular profile photo in the header.